 - Elizabeth Wenk’s books ‘John Muir Trail: The essential guide to hiking America’s most famous trail‘ and ‘John Muir Trail Data Book‘.
 These two items contain information (such as resupply information, campsite locations, and narratives that walk you through the trail) that is extremely helpful in planning your hike.

 - Excel – I created a spreadsheet containing the dates and itinerary locations for my hike.
 Excel is very efficient because you can quickly calculate the mileage between any given points if you have the mile markers (which Guthook Guides and Elizabeth Wenk’s guides have).
-Not only can it crunch some numbers, but it also creates a very organized list that you can filter, sort, etc.
+Not only can it crunch some numbers, but it also creates a very organized list that you can filter, sort, etc. (If you are interested in taking a look at my comprehensive planning workbook, see my post ‘The John Muir Trail and Thru-Hike Planning – An Excel Workbook to Plan Your Hike!‘)

 Between these three tools, I was able to plan out my hike and make an educated guess about which location items to choose for the itinerary.